ELECTRICITY RATES IN WACO

 Common questions about energy in Waco

-As of March 16th, 2026, the lowest electricity rate in Waco is 8.35¢/kWh from 4Change Energy's Maxx Saver Value 6 plan.
-This is significantly below the market average of 15.85¢/kWh, with 111 total plans currently available to Waco residents.
+As of March 29th, 2026, the lowest electricity rate in Waco is 4Change Energy's Maxx Saver Value 12 plan at 8.08¢/kWh.
+This is significantly below the market average of 16.0¢/kWh, offering substantial savings for Waco residents comparing among 117 available plans.

-Since 59% of Waco housing consists of single-family homes averaging 1,225 kWh monthly, residents should select plans optimized for the 2000 kWh tier.
-This ensures the best rate for typical usage patterns in Waco's predominantly residential housing market.
+Since 59% of Waco housing consists of single-family homes averaging 1,225 kWh monthly, residents should choose plans rated for the 2000 kWh tier.
+This ensures optimal pricing during high-usage summer months.
+With 115 green energy plans available at virtually no premium, eco-friendly options are accessible.